THE ANSWERS BELOW ARE INTENDED FOR INFORMATION ONLY AND DO NOT REPLACE THE CISL RULES & REGULATIONS

 What happens if one of my games is rained out?
 Each time a rain cancellation takes place games will be rescheduled to the makeup weekend.
 The number of cancellation days accumulated will determine the start and end date & time for these rescheduled games.
 The website will contain information which will indicate time and/or field changes from the original schedule.
 U12C teams will not have any games cancelled for weather related issues rescheduled.

 What are the dates for rain cancellation makeup games?
 Please look at the annual calendar accessible from the CISL Homepage for the current season dates.

 What are the play-days and times for my team?
 Play-days and times vary for each team.
 Please review your team schedule for details.
 Play-days are adhered to as closely as possible, except for rescheduled games.
 We endeavor as much as possible to play games at convenient times.
 At some point we simply run out of convenient times and as a result some games are at the early time.
 These were the only times available to us to use and they affect all teams.

 Who is responsible to keep track of cards accumulated by individual players as a result of receiving cautions or ejections?
+All CISL matchs scheduled in any season are included together for the purpose of assessing Discipline sanctions.
 It is the Coach and Player’s responsibility to keep track of points accumulated by individual players as a result of receiving cautions or ejections, and it is the responsibility of the Coach and Player to sit out the appropriate games resulting from the accumulation of points.
 The league follows the SNS Discipline, Appeals and Punishment Policies currently in effect and it is the Coach and Player’s responsibility to follow the procedures, punishments and appeals processes of the policy.
 It is the responsibility of the Coach and Player to read and understand the SNS Discipline Policy.
 But dont forget CISL Staff are at your disposal to assist in information gathering and interpretation of the policy. http://www.soccerns.ns.ca/wp-content/uploads/2011/12/SNS-Policies-and-Procedures-2011.pdf